alexfernandez/loadtest/README.md

 Note: this is different than Apache `ab`, which stops _receiving_ requests after the given seconds.

-#### `-d milliseconds`

-Timeout for each generated request in milliseconds.
-Default value provided by Node.js client is 3000.
-Setting this to 0 disables timeout.

 #### `-k` or `--keepalive`

 Open connections using keep-alive: use header 'Connection: Keep-alive' instead of 'Connection: Close'.